garden-io/garden/docs/using-garden/config-templates.md

   servicePort: 80
 ```

-First off, notice that we have a `kind: ConfigTemplate`, which defines the template, and then a module with `type: templated` which references and uses the `ConfigTemplate` via the `template` field.
-You can have any number of modules referencing the same template.
+First off, notice that we have a `kind: ConfigTemplate`, which defines the template, and then a `kind: RenderTemplate` which references and uses the `ConfigTemplate` via the `template` field.
+You can have any number of instances referencing the same template.

 The sections below describe the example in more detail.

-### Defining modules
+### Defining actions and workflows

-Each template should include one or more modules under the `modules` key.
-The schema for each module is exactly the same as for normal [Modules](./modules.md) with just a couple of differences:
+Each template can include one or more actions (`Build`, `Deploy`, `Test` or `Run`) or workflows (`kind: Workflow`) under the `actions` key.
+The schema for each action is exactly the same as for normal actions or workflows with just a couple of differences:

-- In addition to any other template strings available when defining modules, you additionally have `${parent.name}`, `${template.name}` and `${inputs.*}` (more on inputs in the next section). **It's important that you use one of these for the names of the modules, so that every generated module has a unique name.**.
+- In addition to any other template strings available when defining modules, you additionally have `${parent.name}`, `${template.name}` and `${inputs.*}` (more on inputs in the next section). **It's important that you use one of these for the names of the actions, so that every generated action has a unique name.**.
-- You can set a `path` field on the module to any subdirectory relative to the templated module directory.
-The module directory will be created if necessary.
+- You can set a `path` field on each config to any subdirectory relative to the directory where the `RenderTemplate` config is placed.

 ### Defining and referencing inputs